Probiotics for Horses: Gut Health, Digestion, and Performance

 What causes gas in horses?

-Gas is produced during hindgut fermentation, and increases may occur when fermentation patterns change.
+Gas is produced during hindgut fermentation, and increases when fermentation patterns become unstable.

 Is bloating normal in horses?

-Small amounts of gas are normal, but noticeable bloating may indicate changes in digestion or fermentation.
+Small amounts of gas are normal, but noticeable bloating often reflects digestive instability.

 Can diet cause gas in horses?

 Yes.
-Sudden feed changes, high-starch diets, and imbalanced nutrition can affect fermentation and gas production.
+Sudden feed changes, high-starch diets, and imbalanced nutrition affect fermentation and gas production.

 Does gut health affect gas and bloating?

 Yes.
-Microbial balance in the hindgut plays a central role in how gas is produced and managed.
+Microbial balance in the hindgut determines how gas is produced and regulated.

 Can probiotics help with gas in horses?